Hisham9995/stocks-analysis/README.md

 ## Summary
 ### Pros and Cons of Refactoring Code
-The Cons is debugging I had hard time figuring out errors and solving the problem another cons is sometimes the system lose fuctional the pros it view your project more orgnized after refactoring and clear  with a good design and look  and will be runing slightly faster
+The Cons is debugging I had a hard time figuring out errors and solving the problem another cons is sometimes the system lose functional the pros it views your project more organized after refactoring and clear  with a good design and look  and will be running slightly faster

 ### The Advantages of Refactoring Stock Analysis
-The Advantages are to make the  code cleaner and more organized ,easy to read and analyze  , Also more simple  to fix
+The Advantages are to make the  code cleaner and more organized , easy to read and analyze  , Also more simple  to fix
 ### The disadvantages Refactoring Stock Analysis
-It's risky when the application is big becausse there is a chance of  Functional Loss on the other hand it is time consuming and  full debugging problems
+It's risky when the application is big because there is a chance of  Functional Loss on the other hand it is time-consuming and  full debugging problems

 ______________________________________________________
 images Bellow shows the elapsed time for 2017 and 2018.